 - 9.1.
-All items purchased with a value over UnitySP's capitalisation limit (£1000) must be entered in an asset register.
+All items purchased with a value over UnitySP's fixed asset capitalisation limit set out in Appendix A 'Record of Financial Responsibility' must be entered in an asset register.
 The asset register should include the following information:

 - Asset description

 - Asset number

 - Asset type

 - Serial number

 - Date of acquisition

 - Asset cost

-- ▲ Source of funding (% of original cost funded from ESFA grant and % funded from other sources)
+- Source of funding (% of original cost funded from ESFA grant and % funded from other sources)

 - Expected useful economic life

 - Depreciation

+- Current book value

+- Location

-- Current book value - Location - 9.2.
-The Asset Register helps: - Ensure that staff take responsibility for the safe custody of assets; - Enable independent checks on the safe custody of assets, as a deterrent against theft or misuse; - ▲ To manage the effective utilisation of assets and to plan for their replacement; - A Help the external auditors to draw conclusions on the annual accounts and UnitySP's financial system and - Support insurance claims in the event of fire, theft, vandalism, or other disasters.
+- 9.2.
+The Asset Register helps:

+- Ensure that staff take responsibility for the safe custody of assets;

+- Enable independent checks on the safe custody of assets, as a deterrent against theft or misuse;

+- To manage the effective utilisation of assets and to plan for their replacement; - Help the external auditors to draw conclusions on the annual accounts and UnitySP's financial system and - Support insurance claims in the event of fire, theft, vandalism, or other disasters.